DrkWithT/Toy_Site_Project_1/docs/README.md

 ### General Info:
   - Frontend Languages: HTML, CSS 3, JS
   - Backend Tech: XAMPP with PHP 8.0+
-  - VCS (Local): Git for Windows!
+  - Version Control: Git for Windows

+### How to Use:
+ 1. Install _XAMPP_ for your computer.
+ 2. Install the _Visual Studio Code_ editor on your computer.
+ 3. Then, install the _PHP Intelliphense_ and _PHP Server_ extension.
+ 4. Clone this repo to download locally or get this project folder.
+ 5. Run the _XAMPP Control Panel_ as administrator or superuser.
+ 6. Select "Admin" for "mySQL".
+ 7. Using phpMyAdmin on `localhost`, construct a database named `poetplace` with the tables described in Features, section 2.
+ 8. Right click `homepage.html` and select "Serve PHP Project".

 ### Sumamry:
-This is a _tentative_ outline of my final project for this web programming class.
-For this final project that I will eventually complete and present, I plan to create a basic writing website for posting small poems like haikus or sonnets.
+This is a _tentative_ outline of my final, _toy_ project for this web programming class.
+For this final project that I will eventually complete and present, I plan to create a basic writing website for posting small poems like haikus or others.
 There, users can write, post, or manage their work in other ways.
 The outline below this summary will elaborate the details.

 ### Features:
  1. Basic User Authentication:
-    - Creating an account: Needs a username, original password, confirm password, and _maybe_ an email (no 3rd party email verification, as it is beyond this class's scope).
+    - Signup: Needs a username, original password, and confirm a password.
     - Logging In: Needs a valid username and password.
 Password is at least 12 characters long with uppercase, lowercase, and numeric characters.
 Punctuation characters are necessary too: `'$', '!', '.'`.
-    - Logging Out: The server-side scripts handle log out requests by clearing session ID cookies for a specific user doing so.
+    - Logging Out: The server-side scripts handle log out requests by clearing session ID cookies and a session DB entry for a specific user doing so.
 A redirect to the homepage occurs anyway.
  2. Database for User Data:
-    - _Users_: Maps usernames to password hashes along with some description about themself.
+    - _users_: Maps `VARCHAR(60) username` to `VARCHAR(255) passhash` along with some `VARCHAR(300) userdesc`.
-    - _Poems_: Maps poem ID numbers to data: Title, Author, Text, Date
+    - _works_: Maps `INTEGER id` to `VARCHAR(48) title, VARCHAR(60) author, VARCHAR(480) prose`.
+      - The poem ID is `PRIMARY KEY` with `AUTO_INCREMENT`.
+      - Fields here are `NOT NULL`.
-    - _Ssns_: Maps session ID cookie values to active user names!
+    - _ssns_: Maps `VARCHARS(255) ssnid` to `VARCHAR(60) username`.
       - The user session ID strings use the PHP `uniqid()` function.
- 3. Other:
-    - ~~Users use buttons with hidden AJAX to do actions such as liking a poem.~~ (MAYBE)
-    - Invalid URL GETs result in a special 404 page which links back to the homepage.

 ### Webpages:
  1. Appearance: